MA / MAAIS

 - Click here to create your profile with UW’s Graduate School to start the application process.

-Application materials for fall 2019 admission are due January 31, 2019.
-More details about the Jackson School’s graduate programs are available here.
+More details about the Jackson School’s graduate programs, including application deadlines, are available here.

 Apply to the MA program here.